bcebere/TCN-PSI/README.md

 3. The client encodes a list of TCNs and loads them in the PSI client logic.
 4. The client and server follow the PSI protocol, and the client receives the intersection size.

+See the full TCN protocol description [here](https://github.com/TCNCoalition/TCN).

-See the full PSI description [here](https://github.com/OpenMined/PSI/blob/master/private_set_intersection/cpp/psi_client.h)
+See the full PSI description [here](https://github.com/OpenMined/PSI/blob/master/private_set_intersection/cpp/psi_client.h).

 ## Requirements